Donnie Avery

-Donnie Dion Avery (born June 12, 1984) is a former American football wide receiver in the National Football League (NFL).
-He played college football at Houston and was drafted by the St. Louis Rams in the second round of the 2008 NFL Draft.
-Avery has also played for the Tennessee Titans, Indianapolis Colts and Kansas City Chiefs.
+Donnie Dion Avery (born June 12, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Houston Cougars and was selected by the St. Louis Rams in the second round of the 2008 NFL draft.
+Avery also played for the Tennessee Titans, Indianapolis Colts and Kansas City Chiefs.

-Early years
+Early life

 At Hastings High School in Alief, Texas, Avery was a First-team All-District selection as both a wide receiver and return specialist as a senior.
 He helped lead the team to the district championship and an 11-3 record, hauling in 36 passes for 502 yards and two touchdowns to lead the District 19-5A receivers in 2002.
 He also returned 13 punts for 399 yards and three scores, as well as seven kickoffs for 345 yards and one touchdown, in addition to rushing 16 times for 175 yards and two scores.

 College career

-In 2007 Avery led the Cougars with a career-high 91 catches for school and conference season-records of 1,456 yards (16.0 average) and seven touchdowns.
+In 2007 Avery led the Cougars with a career-high 91 catches for school and conference season records of 1,456 yards (16.0 average) and seven touchdowns.
 He was a First-team All-Conference USA selection.
-As a junior, in 2006, he caught 57 passes for 852 (14.9 average) yards and 5 touchdowns.
-In 2006, he played in 12 games, starting 10 and caught 44 passes for 688 yards and five touchdowns.
+As a junior, in 2006, he caught 57 passes for 852 yards (14.9 average) and five touchdowns.
+In 2006, he played in 12 games, starting 10, and caught 44 passes for 688 yards and five touchdowns.
 He was named to the Conference USA All-Freshman team in 2004.
-Started 11 games as a redshirt freshman finishing fourth on the team with 18 catches for 343 yards and three punt returns for 28 yards (9.3 avg.)
+Avery started 11 games as a redshirt freshman, finishing fourth on the team with 18 catches for 343 yards and three punt returns for 28 yards (9.3 avg.)
 He redshirted as a true freshman in 2003.